 “Please, just one…” Benny tried to ask again.

-“I can’t say anymore I have no intention of continuing this charade.”
-The women said Bluntly.
+“I can’t say anymore I have no intention of continuing this charade,” The woman said bluntly.

 “Sorry I couldn’t get any more information out of her, she’s extremely anti-social and won’t communicate with anyone unless she deems it unnecessary,” Benny said with an awkward laugh.
 “Hopefully that provided you with a little more information.”